Update: This has now been solved. Thanks, David!

 In this case, IE splits the lines correctly, but ignores blank lines.
 I really want to be able

-element, and I need the blank lines too, so this is only
+to go after the <code> element, and I need the blank lines too, so this is only

 marginally helpful.